Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

-The remainder of this section reviews how similarity-preserving hash functions have been constructed in the literature, with a focus on their respective approaches to quantisation and projection.
-An overview of the organisational structure of this review is illustrated in Figure~\ref{fig:ch2_hierarchy}.
+The remainder of this section reviews how such similarity-preserving hash functions have been constructed, focusing on quantisation and projection.
+The projection--quantisation perspective organises the survey as a whole.
+It spans the classical methods of Sections~\ref{sec:ch2_quantisation}--\ref{sec:ch2_projection} and the deep, product-quantisation, graph-based, and binary-embedding families taken up later.
+We introduce it in Section~\ref{sec:lens} and summarise it in Table~\ref{tab:lens}.

-While the hashing models discussed here are primarily evaluated on image datasets, their design principles are generally applicable to any data that can be represented as fixed-length vectors, including text and audio.
-That said, model performance may vary by data modality; for example, eigen-decomposition methods often excel on low-dimensional visual features but may face scalability challenges on high-dimensional sparse text data.
-Understanding the behaviour of these models across different data types remains a promising direction for future investigation.
+These models are evaluated primarily on image datasets, but they apply to any data representable as fixed-length vectors, including text and audio.
+Performance may vary by modality; eigen-decomposition methods, for example, often excel on low-dimensional visual features but scale poorly to high-dimensional sparse text.